emqx/emqx-operator/README.md

 # emqx-operator

-A Kubernetes Operator for EMQX Broker and EMQX Enterprise
+A Kubernetes Operator for EMQ X Broker and EMQ X Enterprise

 ## Overview

-The EMQX Operator provides [Kubernetes](https://kubernetes.io/) native deployment and management of [EMQX](https://www.emqx.io/) includes EMQX Broker and EMQX Enterprise.
-The purpose of this project is to simplify and automate the configuration of EMQX cluster.
+The EMQ X Operator provides [Kubernetes](https://kubernetes.io/) native deployment and management of [EMQ X](https://www.emqx.io/) includes EMQ X Broker and EMQ X Enterprise.
+The purpose of this project is to simplify and automate the configuration of EMQ X cluster.

-The EMQX Operator includes, but is not limited to, the following features:
+The EMQ X Operator includes, but is not limited to, the following features:

-* **Kubernetes Custom Resource**: Deploy and manage EMQX Cluster with pre-defined custom resources.
+* **Kubernetes Custom Resource**: Deploy and manage EMQ X Cluster with pre-defined custom resources.

-* **Simplified Deployment Configuration**: Configure the fundamentals of EMQX Cluster, including persistence, configuration, license and etc, in a Kubernetes-native way.
+* **Simplified Deployment Configuration**: Configure the fundamentals of EMQ X Cluster, including persistence, configuration, license and etc, in a Kubernetes-native way.

-For an introduction to the EMQX Operator, see the [get started](docs/user-guides/get-started.md) guide.
+For an introduction to the EMQ X Operator, see the [introduction](docs/en_US/README.md).

 ## Prerequisites

-The EMQX Operator requires a Kubernetes cluster of version `>=1.20.0`.
+The EMQ X Operator requires a Kubernetes cluster of version `>=1.20.0`.

 ## CustomResourceDefinitions

-A core feature of the EMQX Operator is to monitor the Kubernetes API server for changes to specific objects and ensure that the running EMQX deployments match these objects.
+A core feature of the EMQ X Operator is to monitor the Kubernetes API server for changes to specific objects and ensure that the running EMQ X deployments match these objects.
 The Operator acts on the following [custom resource definitions (CRDs)](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/).

-The example of EMQX Broker see the [emqx.yaml](config/samples/emqx/v1beta2/emqx.yaml) and the example of EMQX Enterprise see the [emqx-ee.yaml](config/samples/emqx/v1beta2/emqx-ee.yaml).
+The example of EMQ X Broker see the [emqx.yaml](config/samples/emqx/v1beta2/emqx.yaml) and the example of EMQ X Enterprise see the [emqx-ee.yaml](config/samples/emqx/v1beta2/emqx-ee.yaml).

-The EMQX Operator automatically detects changes on any of the above custom resource objects, and ensures that running deployments are kept in sync with the changes.
+The EMQ X Operator automatically detects changes on any of the above custom resource objects, and ensures that running deployments are kept in sync with the changes.

 ## Getting Start

-For more information on get started, see the [user guide](docs/user-guides/get-started.md)
+For more information on get started, see the [getting started](docs/en_US/getting-started/getting-started.md)

 ## Development